ellcom/InterfaceBuilderLab/2018/Interface Builder.md

 If the intrinsic size has set up the correctly, the label and textfield widths will automatically change to accommodate the content.

-Hint: If you create additional objects on the storyboard after you have generated the localized file, those new objects wont appear.
-You can Regenerate the file in the left hand drawer, change it from Localisable Strings to Interface Builedr Storyboard and then back to Localizable Strings.
+Hint: If you create additional objects on the storyboard after you have generated the localized file, those new objects won't appear.
+You can regenerate the file in the left hand drawer, changing it from "Localisable Strings" to "Interface Builedr Storyboard" and back to "Localizable Strings".

 **Task 5**